duyet/moses-mt-server-docker/README.md

 Caveats:
 --------

 Be consistent with pre- and post processing steps for training and using the MT system.
-This server assumes the folloing order:
+This server assumes the following order:

 1. tokenization
 2. truecasing (or lowercasing)